 European Style Warrants are only exercisable on the Exercise Date.
-Each Warrant will automatically be exercised at 1:30p.m.
-(Hong Kong time) on the Exercise Date, without notice being given to the Warrantholders, if the Calculation Agent determines that the Cash Settlement Amount is greater than zero.
+Each Warrant will automatically be exercised at 12:00 p.m., Luxembourg or Brussels time (as appropriate) on the Exercise Date, without notice being given to the Warrantholders, if the Calculation Agent determines that the Cash Settlement Amount is greater than zero.